11neuty/Flood-Monitoring/README.md

 3. Submit a **pull request** with a clear description of the changes you made.

 ## Licence
-This project is licensed under [XYZ licence](LICENSE).
-You are free to use, modify and distribute this project in accordance with the terms of the licence.
+This project is licensed under [MIT license](LICENSE).
+You are free to use, modify and distribute this project in accordance with the terms of the license.

 ## Contact
-If you have any questions or concerns regarding this project, please contact us at [your email address](mailto:email@example.com).

-Thank you for using Deyeuhkolot Village River Water Level Monitoring!
+If you have any questions or concerns regarding this project, please contact us at ryandaffapratama@gmail.com Thank you for using Deyeuhkolot Village River Water Level Monitoring!
 We hope this project can help improve the safety of villagers in the face of potential flooding.